AOSC-Tracking/bigsh0t/README.md

  * **interpolation**: Nearest-neighbor or bilinear.
 Determines the sampling method.
  * **top**, **bottom**, **left**, **right**: degrees from the center of the image to keep unchanged
- * **blur start**: horizontal fraction of the unchanged area to blur over at the equator
+ * **blur start**: horizontal fraction of the unchanged area to blur over in the equator band
  * **blur end**: horizontal fraction of the unchanged area to blur over at the poles